Dec 29 2008

 Olives were first cultivated in the eastern part of the Mediterranean around 5000 B.C.
 Cultivation spread to Turkey, Greece, and Egypt before it reached southern Italy, Africa, and southern France.
 Italy was producing olive oil by the first century A.D.

-Consumption of olive oil in the U.S. is at an all time high, but I wouldn’t be surprised if you’re still confused about the differences between regular or pure olive oil and olive oil that’s classified as virgin, extra virgin, and cold pressed.
-So, here’s a quick lesson:
+Consumption of olive oil in the U.S. is at an all time high, but I wouldn't be surprised if you're still confused about the differences between regular or pure olive oil and olive oil that's classified as virgin, extra virgin, and cold pressed.
+So, here's a quick lesson in the different types of olive oil:

 Basically, these designations are the grades of oil extracted from the olive.
 The classifications are strictly regulated.
 The regulation is somewhat different according to the country of origin.